 Which Should Your Financial Institution Use?

-Tier1 Financial Solutions’ compliance software, Alessa, provides your organization with the capabilities of continuous controls monitoring and continuous auditing in an easy to use software platform.
-Our software capabilities include AML compliance solutions, sanctions screening, fraud detection and prevention and more.
+Alessa provides your organization with the capabilities of continuous controls monitoring and continuous auditing in an easy-to-use software platform.
+Our software capabilities include AML compliance solutions, sanctions screening, fraud detection and prevention, and more.

 Contact us today to learn more about how Alessa can assist your compliance needs.